Slow Cooker Korean Beef (Shredded)

-Tender, fall-apart beef in an easy homemade savory-sweet sauce, this slow cooker Korean-style shredded beef is deeply flavorful with almost no effort.
-Everything goes into the slow cooker (no searing or pre-cooking!) for an easy weeknight win that still feels like something you’d order out!
+Tender, fall-apart beef in an easy homemade savory-sweet sauce, my slow cooker Korean shredded beef is deeply flavorful with almost no effort.
+Everything goes into the slow cooker (no searing or pre-cooking!) for an easy weeknight win that still feels like something you’d order out.

 5 star review